jcampos8782/HelloWebApi/README.md

 ### Kubernetes

-As noted above, seemless bootstrapping of this application and its components as a kubernetes cluster is under development.
-For now, the steps are as follows (more documentation coming soon!)

-Check out the `k8s` folder for up to date status of Kubernetes support.
+Check out the `k8s` folder for a guide on running this application on a Kube cluster.